England upsets All Blacks to reach Rugby World Cup final - WHIZ News

 But again the TMO overruled, saying that an England player had lost control of the ball in a maul and it was regathered by his teammate in front.

-Another Ford penalty made it 13-0 before New Zealand finally scored in the 57th, when Savea caught an over-thrown lineout ball and dived over.
-Richie Mo’unga converted, and suddenly there was six points in it.
+Another Ford penalty made it 13-0 before New Zealand finally scored and suddenly there was six points in it.

 Two further penalty goals and some indiscipline from New Zealand made the buffer too big to come back.